finnhodgkin/DodgeGame/README.md

 Still to do
 --
--Add things to dodge
+* Add things to dodge
--Add collision detection to those things.
+* Add collision detection to those things.
--Test until fun.
+* Test until fun.